TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Viking Kings and Little Mermaids

-Rosenborg Palace and Kongens Have ("The King's Garden") become grounds for play and picnics as soon as the sun comes out.
+Rosenborg Palace and Kongens Have ("The King's Garden") become play and picnic grounds as soon as the sun comes out in Copenhagen.

-Traditional sandwich iin Denmark Danish flag on cake.
+Traditional sandwich in Denmark.
+Danish flags on a chocolate cake.

 Traditional smørrebrød, an open-faced sandwich, typically comprises rugbrød, remoulade, and various fish, pate, and vegetable toppings.
 The Danish flag, or Dannebrog, is a traditional birthday decoration.

-My semester in Denmark took the form of a collage of memories and sensations that will always stay with me.
+My semester in Denmark was a collage of memories and sensations that will always stay with me.
 Culture shock can be uncomfortable, but it is a small price to pay for months of endless learning.
 Each moment, each step, each word was an opportunity to discover something brand new.
-Life in Copenhagen is not always a fairy tale, but it is constant classroom.
+Life in Copenhagen is not always a fairy tale, but it is a constant classroom.

 In some ways, Copenhagen is like my hometown of Portland, Oregon.
-It balances the cosmopolitan atmosphere and cultural benefits of a major city with the intimacy of a smaller one; the metropolitan area's population sits just below the two million mark.
+It balances a major city's cosmopolitan atmosphere and cultural benefits with the intimacy of a smaller one; the metropolitan area's population sits just below the two million mark.
 Copenhagen is considered an environmentally friendly city, and cars share the road with hoards of fashion-forward bicyclists even when it snows.

 Scandinavians are well known for their blonde hair, but waves of immigration have added diversity to Copenhagen's population.